 - 5. Unscrew the wheel nuts.

-- 6. Change the wheel.
-Spare wheel ♀ 163.

 - 7. Screw on the wheel nuts.

 - 8. Lower vehicle.

-- 9. Install the wheel wrench ensuring that it locates securely and tighten each nut in a crosswise sequence.
+- Install the wheel wrench ensuring that it locates securely and tighten each nut in a crosswise sequence.
 Tightening torque is 85 Nm (steel wheel) or 120 Nm (alloy wheel).

-10. Align the valve hole in the wheel cover with the tyre valve before installing.

-Install wheel nut caps.

-- 11. Stow the replaced wheel \diamondsuit 163 and the vehicle tools \diamondsuit 154. - 12.
-Check the tyre pressure of the installed tyre and the wheel nut torque as soon as possible.
+- Align the valve hole in the wheel cover with the tyre valve before installing. - Install wheel nut caps. - 11.
+Stow the replaced wheel ♦ 159 and the vehicle tools ♦ 150. - Check the tyre pressure of the installed tyre and the wheel nut torque as soon as possible.